Jonathan Jennings (1784-1834)

 The official portrait of Jonathan Jennings was painted by James Forbes.
 In all, Forbes painted six official portraits of Indiana's governors, yet little is--or was--known of him or his career.
 That has changed a little in this Internet age.
 The website AskArt lists four artists named James Forbes.
 Three of those four may very well have been the same man discussed by art historian Wilbur D. Peat in Pioneer Painters of Indiana (1954) and Portraits and Painters of the Governors of Indiana, 1800-1978 (revised edition, 1978).
 Archivists and genealogists Sandy Stamm and Lynda Hawley of Plainwell, Michigan, have done as much as anyone in uncovering information about James Forbes.
 I would like to acknowledge and thank them for their work.

 James Forbes (Wilbur Peat called him James G. Forbes) was born on October 1, 1797, in Peterhead, Aberdeenshire, Scotland, to William Forbes and Mary (Walker) Forbes.
 James Forbes painted in Aberdeen and also taught painting there.
 John Phillip (1817-1867) was one of his students.
 "During the 1850s," wrote Wilbur Peat, "[Forbes] exhibited his work at the Royal Scottish Academy, Edinburgh, and at the Royal Academy and the British Institute, London."
-(2) He emigrated to the United States in 1859 and by September of that year was in Chicago, where he "conducted an oil painting studio at Washington and Dearborn streets.
+(2) He immigrated to the United States in 1859 and by September of that year was in Chicago, where he "conducted an oil painting studio at Washington and Dearborn streets.
 He had some beautiful specimens of art in his collection."
 (3) In 1860, Forbes had a studio at 88 LaSalle Street.
 Wilbur Peat suggested that Forbes was gone from Chicago by 1868, but Lynda Hawley has found information that his studio and many of his paintings were destroyed in the Great Chicago Fire of 1871.

 No one knows how James Forbes came to Indiana.
 Wilbur Peat speculated that Forbes' acquaintance with H.F.
 Blount of Evansville "induced him to seek commissions here."
 (4) According to Peat, Forbes spent several winters in Evansville, a city in the the far southern part of the state and one known for its comparatively mild winters.
 Evansville may very well have offered a haven to an artist from cold and windy Chicago.